 The Written Test may last from 30-60 minutes, per the discretion of the contest organizer.
-The Written Test must be reviewed by at least 3 members of the contest subcommittee at least one week prior to the contest to verify that it is reasonable in length and difficulty and to make recommended changes, if needed.
+The Written Test must be reviewed by at least 3 members of the

 The Written Test portion is scored as an individual event worth 50 points per person and as a team event (composite score of top three individuals in case of four-member team or all individuals for a three-member team, up to 150 points for the team).